Sanjaydr/MyPortfolio/FinalProjectPart2.md

    <br><br>

-   <p><h2>Visual 7:</h2>This sketch represents the coparsion of students consuming marijuana. i have used the leaf symbol to represent the percentage since that makes the data self explanatory. </p><br>
+   <p><h2>Visual 7:</h2>This visual represents the coparsion of students consuming marijuana.
+I have used the leaf symbol to represent the percentage since that makes the data self explanatory.
+I incorporated the peer feedback and used the size to represent the consumption instead of graph.</p><br>
  <div style="position: relative; width: 100%; height: 0; padding-top: 66.6667%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">